QubesOS/qubes-doc/managing-os/templates/debian.md

 The lesson is that you should carefully look at what is being installed to your system, particularly if you run dist-upgrade.

+### Package installation errors in Qubes 4.0

+By default, templates in 4.0 only have a loopback interface.

+Some packages will thow an error on installation in this situation.
+For example, Samba expects to be configured using a network interface post installation.

+One solution is to add a dummy interface to allow the package to install correctly:

+    ip link add d0 type dummy
+    ip addr add 192.168.0.1/24 dev d0
+    ip link set d0 up

 Contributing
 ----------------